smohiudd/smohiudd.github.io/_posts/2018-03-28-react-mapbox-gl-js-updating-data-source.markdown

 layout: post
 title:  "Using React and Mapbox to Map Bus Routes"
 date:   2018-03-28 00:00:00 -0700
+description: "With all the hype surrounding React and Angular and JavaScript frameworks lately, it's probably time to get familiar with this new fad.
+My recent post and project about network analysis required some type of application UI so why not try out React?"
 ---
 ### With all the hype surrounding React and Angular and JavaScript frameworks lately, it's probably time to get familiar with this new fad.
 My recent post and project about [Network Analysis](https://nodalscapes.wordpress.com/2018/02/19/social-street-networks/) required some type of application UI so why not try out [React](https://reactjs.org/)?